nobusugi246/prometheus-grafana-spring/Readme.md

 Grafana Configuration
 ----

-Import `Java Micrometer Basics.json` to you Grafana Server or find this Dashboard(ID: 4683) on Grafana.com.
+Import `Java Micrometer Basics.json` to your Grafana Server or find this Dashboard(ID: 4683) on Grafana.com.

 Spring Boot Configuration